seejn/sqlitewithpython/README.md

     - data: data to insert
         - data needs to be list of dictionary
 - description:
-    - adds new column to the tables
+    - adds multiple data to the table
 - returns:
     - None